JcDenis/tinyPacker/README.md

 ## REQUIREMENTS

- tinyPacker requires:
+_tinyPacker_ requires:

  * Super administrator permissions
  * Dotclear 2.18
  * A writable public directory.

 ## USAGE

-First install tinyPacker, manualy from a zip package or from Dotaddict repository.
+First install _tinyPacker_, manualy from a zip package or from Dotaddict repository.
 (See Dotclear's documentation to know how do this)

 Go to ''plugins manager'' or ''themes manager'',